Nevenall/ghosting-the-edge/manuscript.md

 #### Example Stunts

-**IC Master** – You write all your own security programs.
+**IC Master**—You write all your own security programs.
 Any net security you regularly maintain provides +2 opposition to intrusions.

-**Ghost in the Net** – +2 to D against attempts to detect, locate, track, or otherwise id your handiwork in the Net.
+**Ghost in the Net**—+2 to D against attempts to detect, locate, track, or otherwise id your handiwork in the Net.

-**Code Shredder** – You get +2 to A hostile programs and other net constructs, though not live hackers.
+**Code Shredder**—You get +2 to A hostile programs and other net constructs, though not live hackers.

-**Deus Ex Machina** – You get +2 to C when you are creating a physical effect.
+**Deus Ex Machina**—You get +2 to C when you are creating a physical effect.

 ### Physique